alexibee/WordCounter/README.md

 or
 ./gradlew jar (Unix)

-Archive will be found in build/libs/ directory
+Archive will be found in build/libs/ directory as lib.jar run it with: java -jar lib.jar _path-to-text-file_